Water Filter for Clean Drinking Water

 1. Countertop Gravity Filters

-Think Berkey, ProOne, and similar brands.
 These are probably the most popular systems for homes.
-You add water in the top, it passes through filter media such as Black Berkey filters, and accumulates in the bottom tank.
+You add water in the top, it passes through the filter media, such as Black Berkey filters, and accumulates in the bottom tank.

 They don't require electricity, are simple to install, and range in size from personal to family units.
-Excellent for city water, tap water, even untreated well or spring water, provided the filters have been tested for compatibility with these types of water.
+Excellent for city and tap water, provided the filters have been tested for compatibility with these water types.
 These are ideal for everyday use.
-Drinking, cooking, and emergency standby.
+Drinking, cooking.

 2. Ceramic Pot Filters